Kaden-SL/finalgame/README.md

 - Check our Github commit history

 ## Repository shows most design changes with useful commit messages
-- Asset additions all say what they are adding
+- Check our Github commit history

 ## Playable using only touch-screen controls
 - On-screen arrows and settings/menu button

 ## Full-screen gameplay available on mobile browsers
-- Clicking the gear icon opens the menu and it has a fullscreen button
+- Clicking the gear icon opens the menu, which has a fullscreen button

 ## No mobile-specific technical issues blocking completability of the game

 ## Player can learn controls from within the game while full screen
 - Buttons are apparent immediately and remain present while full-screened.
-You also get a textual indicator to allow you to move.
+You also get a text indicator to allow you to move.

 ## Music can be turned off from inside of the game
+- Music can be turned off from the menu, which you can access from the gear icon.

 ## Music preference is remembered across gameplay sessions in new browser windows

 ## Core gameplay can be reached within 1 minute
+- Yes

 ## Main progression can be completed within 10 minutes for new players experienced with related games
+- Players can complete all game elements within 10 minutes.
+The game intentionally doesn't have an end point, so there is no end screen, but all available options can be exhausted within 10 minutes.

 ## Selectable requirement #1 is satisfied